Menu

 Good to know: Rooms vary β€” the best have original ceiling paintings and harbor glimpses.
 No pool.
 The harbor's restaurants and cafΓ©s are a short walk.
 Breakfast features local products.

-Check prices for Economou Mansion on Booking.com
+Check prices for Economou Mansion on Booking.com, or compare options on Agoda.

 Mid-Range & Practical Hotels